laggardkernel/homebrew-tap/README.md

 >
 > - `Pillow` (depended by image preview in kitty)

-> TODO: Do python 3 errors closed?
+> TODO: Do python3 errors closed?

 #### 🛡️ Routedns